siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Topology and Discreteness.md

 $$

 where $L$ is the circuit length and $n$ is an integer.
-On a torus there are two independent cycles, so a closed flow is labeled by an integer pair
+On a torus there are two independent non-contractible cycles, so a closed flow is labeled by an integer pair $(m,n)$.
-$(m,n)$.

 Those winding classes do more than label allowed modes.
 They classify the circulation itself.
-The same closed winding that forces discrete matching also carries intrinsic angular momentum:
+The same closed winding that forces discrete matching also carries angular momentum about the center of the bounded mode.
+If
+$\mathbf{X}$ is that center, write the relative position within the mode as

 $$
-\mathbf{L}=\int \mathbf{r}\times\frac{\mathbf{S}}{c^2}\,dV.
+\boldsymbol{\rho}=\mathbf{x}-\mathbf{X}.
 $$

+Then the angular momentum of the closed circulation is

+$$
+\mathbf{L}=\int \boldsymbol{\rho}\times\frac{\mathbf{S}}{c^2}\,dV.
+$$

-Spin is this intrinsic angular momentum of the self-closing flow.
-Its sign is set by handedness: the orientation of the circulation relative to the direction of advance.
+Spin is this angular momentum of the self-closing toroidal circulation.
+Charge, introduced in chapter 10, is a different global aspect of the same mode: the signed through-hole flux across the torus aperture.
+The torus therefore supports more than one discrete global aspect of one circulation, because it has more than one non-contractible cycle.

-Different winding classes $(m,n)$, together with that handedness, define different discrete spin classes.
+The sign of spin is set by handedness: the orientation of the circulation relative to the direction of advance.
+Different winding classes $(m,n)$, together with that handedness, define different discrete circulation classes.

 The allowed wavelengths and frequencies are therefore discrete.
 Different integers label different global modes.
 The key point comes before any specific